dunxen/bolts/02-peer-protocol.md

 #### *initiator* and *non-initiator*

-A the *initiator* contributes 2 inputs and an output that they then remove.
+A, the *initiator*, contributes 2 inputs and an output that they then remove.
 B, the *non-initiator*, contributes 1 input and an output, but waits until A adds a second input before contributing.